wavecon/wavestack/docs/content/en/kubernetes/nsc/_index.md

 - [SCS Flavor Naming Standard][scs-flavor-naming-v3]

+Smaller flavors that do not include disk storage are listed lower down.
+If you choose to use one, make sure to specify a 'custom' volume.
+Otherwise, the installation will fail.
+We recommend a minimum volume size of 50GB.

 ##### Machine Image

 Similar to Kubernetes version this specifies the operating system image.
 It's recommended to always use the latest supported version.
 Please note our policy on [supported machine images](#flatcar)